EBC FAQ0001

 A: There is no slot restriction for the H2-SERIO module.

-or EBC rack?
-When I connect with Entivity and add more than one H2-CTRIO I get a
+Entivity and adding more than one H2-CTRIO/CTRIO2 I get a timeout.

 A: This is different for each product: